torvalds/linux/Documentation/driver-api/cxl/linux/early-boot.rst

   /sys/devices/virtual/memory_tiering/memory_tierN/nodelist
   0-1

-If nodes are grouped which have clear difference in performance, check the HMAT and CDAT information for the CXL nodes.
+If nodes are grouped which have clear difference in performance, check the :doc:`HMAT <../platform/acpi/hmat>` and CDAT information for the CXL nodes.
 All nodes default to the DRAM tier, unless HMAT/CDAT information is reported to the memory_tier component via `access_coordinates`.

+For more, see :doc:`CXL access coordinates documentation
+<../linux/access-coordinates>`.

 Contiguous Memory Allocation
 ============================